Tmber Flooring Species

 Slimwood solid timber flooring is designed to be trowel glued and secret nailed.

 The images displayed are intended as a guide to help you choose your timber flooring, but we recommend that you visit our showroom to confirm your choice before placing an order.

 There are many grades, sizes and species to choose from.
-To view the hardness of each species and information on the other uses of each one please follow this link: Timber Flooring Species
+To view the hardness of each species and information on the other uses of each one please follow each link below the photos.

 Timber is one of the world’s few truly renewable natural resources.

 The native hardwood that you buy from Connollys is sourced from a forest that is sustainably managed through a rigorous framework of both Commonwealth and State laws and regulations.